belle2/basf2/tracking/doc/tools.rst

 Tools for SectorMap training
 """"""""""""""""""""""""""""
 The tracking tools contain four scripts related to the SectorMap training.
-A detailed description on how a full SectorMap training is performed can be found _ref_
+A detailed description on how a full SectorMap training is performed can be found in :ref:`tracking_secMapTraining`

 * :command:`tracking-vxdtf2-collect-train-data` : collects data needed for training a SectorMap by simulating MC events
 * :command:`tracking-vxdtf2-prepare-SectorMap` : Once a SectorMap is built it has to be prepared.
 This preparation includes generating a version of the